AlexFangSW/personal_blog/backend/README.md

 TODO

 ### API Documentation
-Will need JWT token to use some of the APIs, such as create, update, delete and listing unvisible resources.
+Will need JWT token to use some of the APIs, such as create, update, delete and listing invisible resources.

+> [Swaggo](https://github.com/swaggo/swag) (auto genrate swagger.json) dosn't support JWT auth yet.
+> So the auth part is missing in the swagger doc. 😔

 - Swagger Doc: [swagger.json](./docs/swagger.json)

+#### Progress
 - Blogs
     - [x] Basic CRUD operations
+        - List operations will return empty 'content' field to reduse size.
     - List filters
         - [x] By topic ids
         - [x] By topic and tag ids
+        - [x] Option to return simple output with tags and topics as slugs (orignaly returns full struct of tags and topics)
+            - This reduces the size from 1M to about 310K on 1000 blogs with 2 to 3 tags and topics
+    - [x] md5 to check if content is the same.
 - Tags
     - [x] Basic CRUD operations
     - List filters